brujoand/sbp/README.md

 ### Segments
 Segments can be configured, moved, and hidden depending on your mood, or environment.
-Read more about those and how to make your own in the [Segments Folder](/segments).
+Read more about those and how to make your own in the [Segments Folder](/src/segments).

 ### Hooks
-Hooks let's you execute scripts asynchronously to either alert you, populate data for segments or whatever you want really.
-Read more about those and how to make your own in the [Hooks Folder](/hooks).
+Hooks let's you execute scripts asynchronously to either alert you, or prepare data in some way.
+Whatever you want really.
+Read more about those and how to make your own in the [Hooks Folder](/src/hooks).

 ### Colors and Layouts
 Colors and layouts let you decide how the prompt is drawn.
-Read more about those and how to make your own in the [Colors](/config/colors) and [Layouts](/src/layouts).
+Read more about those and how to make your own in the [Colors](/src/colors) and [Layouts](/src/layouts).
 SBP supports both truecolors through RGB values and 256 colors by using ansi codes.
 Many will probably just want to rely on the configuration set in Xresources, by using the xresources color setting.